sivaadchu/DatabaseApp/password.md

 # Admin Password
 Default Password for Admin is "admin"
-A feature coming soon to change it
+A feature released to change admin password (v1.0.2)